 Think of it as a productive conversation between the practitioner's tools and your body's tissues.
 The technique creates a controlled, therapeutic inflammatory response that kickstarts your natural repair cycle.
 This process is essential for breaking down old, dysfunctional tissue and rebuilding it in a healthier, more organized way.
 It’s a fundamental part of our physical medicine approach, where we guide the body to repair itself.
 Understanding why these side effects occur can help you feel more confident and comfortable throughout your recovery.

-The Science Behind Your Body's Response
+Understanding Your Body's Healing Response

 So, what’s happening under your skin?
 The Graston Technique uses specially designed stainless steel instruments to detect and treat areas of scar tissue and fascial restrictions.
 These adhesions can develop after an injury or from repetitive strain, limiting your range of motion and causing pain.
 The instruments glide over your skin, allowing your practitioner to pinpoint these problem spots and apply precise pressure.